AstroPile/FlatironMeeting2024/.github/ISSUE_TEMPLATE/new-hack.md

 ---
 name: New Hack
-about: Template to propose a new LFI Hack
+about: Template to propose a new Hack
 title: "[HACK] your hack title "
 labels: help wanted, hack project
 assignees: ''